cnosdb/docs/docs/en/latest/manage/backup.md

 ```

-**Notice**：Before importing, make sure the target table already exists and that the column names match the column types.
+**Notice**: Before importing, make sure the target table already exists and that the column names match the column types.

 ### Examples